naoufal/nkProgressHUD/README.md

 How to use
 ----------

-To get started load files in the `head` section of your HTML document.
-Make sure you also add the jQuery library.
+To get started, include the files in the `head` section of your HTML document.
+Make sure you're loading the jQuery library before nkProgressHUD.

     <head>
         <script type="text/javascript" src="http://ajax.googleapis.com/ajax/libs/jquery/1.7/jquery.min.js"></script>